SergikEnergy/landings/README.md

 - [travel deploy page - click to show an example](https://travel-landing-example.netlify.app/)
 - [online-zoo page with to pages](#)

-Online-zoo is the responsive design page - includes 2 pages - plus _donate_ - yoa can click on _Donate_ in header section to switch on donate page.
+Online-zoo is the responsive design page - includes 2 pages - plus _donate_ - you can click on **Donate** in header section to switch on donate page.

 I used only html, css and native js to create these examples.